Hi, my name's Anthony.

 I'm an MIT '18 majoring in computer science, with a specific focus on theoretical neuroscience and AI.

-At MIT, I help organize HackMIT, lead the dev team for MIT TechX, and write code for MIT's UAV team.
+At MIT, I helped organize HackMIT, led the dev team for MIT TechX, and wrote code for MIT's UAV team.
 After college, I co-founded Namebase and served as CTO.
 I'm currently working on a new startup that's in stealth.

 Raptor is an experimental, interpreted, functional programming language I created from scratch as a learning exercise.
 It supports first class functions, partial function application, and external procedure calls.

 Lightweight computer vision web app that segments words in images to help people speed read real-life books.
 Won best project under 4KB of code at YHack 2015.

 Generalizes the game of tic-tac-toe to the fourth spatial dimension.
 In this project, I both developed algorithms to support gameplay in arbitrarily higher dimensions and built a 3D web game to play 4D tic tac toe.

 I love fusing computer science and art, and this project is a great example of that.
 I used Cartesian genetic programming to evolve computer-generated art pieces under the guidance of a human fitness function.